 This is my primary DLSR camera for video production and photography.
 I absolutely love this cam and the images it produces.
 With a flip out screen, manual color adjustments (dial in your own Kelvin number), expanded ISO options, manual audio controls and several other features, this cam is a great bargain for those who can’t afford a full sensor camera such as a 5D markIII.
 See my video explaining why I chose this camera for my video production needs.

 Canon EOS Rebel T2i (550D) Digital SLR Camera

 My first DLSR.
 The price on this kit is great and gets you a lens along with the body but I’d take a serious look at the T4i before purchasing this cam.
 You’ll get many upgraded features and if it’s in your budget it’s a better buy.

-HD webcam I use in the production of Podcasters’ Roundtable.
+This is the HD webcam I use in the production of Podcasters’ Roundtable.
 Stellar quality featuring manual controls on a PC.
 Pick up Webcam Settings app for OSX if you want manual controls on the mac.
-This cam is both Mac and PC compatible, plug and play.
+This cam is both Mac and PC compatible.
 The compression (H.264) processing is done in cam so that this task is not passed off to your processor resulting in better performance from your computer when doing things like live-streaming.
 People often ask me why my webcam looks so much better than others.
 Great lighting and this cam are the key ingredients.
 See more about my webcam lighting setup.

 Manfrotto 394 Quick Release Plate and Base